6 Remarkably Simple and Powerful 'Me Time' Ideas for Busy Moms

 Do something that makes you happy.
 Even if it’s for 1 minute only.
 Be it a quick yoga pose, a cheeky cup of hot chocolate, reading a poem out loud while doing a headstand, cat videos on YouTube or daydreaming!
 Whatever it is, as long as you enjoy it - it is still self-care.

 “The light music of whisky falling into glasses made an agreeable interlude.”―James Joyce, Dubliners

 Try it.
 You don’t need more than a few minutes to doodle something down.
 Just go with free doodle (like freewriting), don’t overthink.
 If you need ideas - Pinterest will come to your rescue with myriads of inspiration photos and boards.
 But you might want to save a few doodling ideas on your phone prior to that, not to waste any of your precious seconds on scrolling.
 If you are not a massive fan or colouring or doodling - try these art therapy ideas, you might find something that excites you.

 It does not matter what you do during your well deserved 'me time' - as long as you spend this time doing what you like and enjoy.
-The goal is to feel a little bit better afterwards.
+Or learn from your kids - they know how to have fun and how to relax (little wise Yodas).
+The goal here is to feel a little more refreshed afterwards.
 Happy Mum, Happy Baby, as Giovanna Fletcher would say, in her famous book on motherhood and how to survive it.